A380 vs. ADC12: ALUMINIUM ALLOY

 - A380: It is classified as an AlSi8Cu3Fe alloy.
 This means it’s primarily aluminium (Al) with significant amounts of silicon (Si) (around 8%) for castability, copper (Cu) (around 3%) for improved mechanical properties, and iron (Fe) present in smaller quantities.

-- ADC12: Also known as A383, falls under the AlSi12Mg alloy category.
-The main components are aluminium (Al) again, with a higher silicon content (around 12%) for even better castability, and magnesium (Mg) added for increased strength and corrosion resistance (around 0.2%).
+- ADC12: Also known as A383, it falls under the AlSi12Mg alloy category.
+Again, the main components are aluminium (Al), with a higher silicon content (around 12%) for even better castability, and magnesium (Mg) added for increased strength and corrosion resistance (around 0.2%).

 Properties: